Robert De Niro to star in crime drama ‘Mr. Natural’

-LOS ANGELES: Hollywood star Robert De Niro is set to star in and executive produce 'Mr. Natural', a crime drama series in the works at Entertainment One.
+LOS ANGLES: Hollywood star Robert De Niro is set to star in and executive produce 'Mr. Natural', a crime drama series in the works at Entertainment One.

 Created by Mitch Glazer ('On the Rocks'), the project is envisioned as a multi-season series, with Glazer and De Niro executive producing alongside 'Yellowstone's' Art and John Linson.